michal-bures/konkr_web/index.md

 * Use soldiers and towers to protect neighbouring tiles from enemy conquest.
 * Your basic militia can only attack undefended territory.
 Buy more advanced units or upgrade your existing ones by merging them together.
 Then you'll be able to overcome stronger defenses.
 * Beware that unlike towers, soldiers have an anual upkeep cost, which reduces the kingdom gold income.
 More advanced soldiers cost much, *much* more upkeep than your basic militia!
 * Make sure you always have enough gold to pay the upkeep of your soldiers.
 When not paid properly, all soldiers in the kingdom will instantly and irreversibly become *bandits* and start looting your kingdom!
-Conversely, you can try to cripple the economy of oposing kingdoms and hus turn their own armies against them!
+Conversely, you can try to cripple the economy of oposing kingdoms and thus turn their own armies against them!

 ## Like it?
 Hate it?